 - Net-SNMP is an open-source application.
 It is free to use and distribute. - Because Net-SNMP is widely used, there are many user groups and support forums for the product.

 NOTE: Although ScienceLogic does not directly support the Net-SNMP agent, this document will get you started on the installation and configuration tasks for Net-SNMP.
-For detailed documentation on Net-SNMP, see http://www.net-snmp.org.
+For detailed documentation on Net-SNMP, see the Net-SNMP website.